codvi20/codvi20/dr-paterson-suggestions.md

 So no guarantee on confidentiallity for device position is feasible if there is a third point that checks if two position matches.

-Instead of sending the GPS hashed, might be better to send it to the power of the hashed device Id.
-Then the server will match the position received by device A with received from device B if:

-messageFromA ^ idB == messageFromB ^ idA

-as

-messageFromA = hashedGPS ^ idA

-But it's not a solution: if we store all the messages sent by idA, we can calculate we're she was.
-No matter if we add something that changes during time; it's just a question of time and memory to calculate the values.
-Everything modulus a agreed number.